Arizona Auto Dealer Bond: A Comprehensive Guide

-The $100,000 Arizona auto dealer bond costs between $675 to $8,000 for a 1 year term.
+The $100,000 Arizona auto dealer bond costs between $675 to $8,000 for a 1 year term or $68 to $800 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 We also offer easy interest-free financing for premiums over $500.
 The chart below offers a quick reference for the approximate bond cost.

 $100,000 Arizona Auto Dealer Bond Cost